These beautiful hunters thrive in their thousands in Galápagos

 Sharks can be found all around the Galápagos, all year round

-Highlights where the Galapagos Sharks can be seen
+Spots where the Galapagos Sharks can be observed

 Albany Rock is a small crescent-shaped outcrop just off the northwest coast of Santiago Island.